mfyke/moleculer-microservices-training-module/README.md

 Some of the benefits of microservices include:

-* Agility - Services can be updated without redeploying entire application.
+* Agility - Services can be updated without redeploying the entire application.

 * Scalability - Services can be scaled independently allowing for resources to be used more efficiently.